paneldata/soep-core/metadata/study.md

 ## Other material and Notes

-More detailed documentation is available online at <http://www.diw.de/en/diw_02.c.222735.en/documentation.html>
+More detailed documentation is available online at: http://www.diw.de/en/diw_02.c.222735.en/documentation.html